 I ended up making my own recipe after I completed my research on effective homemade insecticides.

 Recipe for Lavender Oil Exterminator

 Following is my fast, easy recipe to make a batch of lavender oil exterminator that REALLY WORKS!

 - Fill an 8 oz. spray bottle with 4 oz. of rubbing alcohol – Rubbing alcohol is way less expensive than vodka and can be conveniently purchased while shopping for groceries and other household products.

 - Add 50 drops (give or take – it doesn’t need to be exact) of lavender oil

 - Fill the remainder of the spray bottle with water

 - Shake with each use because oils tend to settle to the bottom

 - Spray flies and bugs directly or thoroughly spray infested areas as often as needed.

-In addition to spraying bugs and/or infested areas with lavender oil exterminator, I suggest checking to make sure doors, windows, foundations, etc. are as leak-proof as possible striving to keep bugs outdoors.
+In addition to spraying bugs and/or infested areas with a lavender oil exterminator, I suggest checking to make sure doors, windows, foundations, etc., are as leak-proof as possible, striving to keep bugs outdoors.